barryosull/the-projectionist/README.md

 ## TODOs
 My list of todos for this project
-- Broken projectors should keep track of their last valid position
+- Boot should also play projectors that were stalled by a preview broken boot process.
+    Ie. If one projector breaks, other booted projectors are still set at their last processed value, they should pick up from there
 - Get Redis ProjectorPositionLedger tests to pass
 - Restructure test folders to make more sense
 - Write a better tutorial for the adapters